StevenGeller/nostr-commerce-framework/README.md

 ## Security

 For security concerns, please open a security advisory on GitHub.
+See our [Security Best Practices](docs/SECURITY.md) for more information.

 ## Support